Working groups and special sessions

 Wetland Reviews are peer-conducted, collaborative, field-based brainstorming sessions that investigate management of wetland properties in the context of physical setting (including the broader landscape scale) and ecosystem function.
 Participants exchange technical information, work to improve critical thinking and assessment skills, and develop habitat objectives that are based on the physical setting, functioning of the system, and resources for appropriate life history stages of priority species.
 The review also builds relationships among biologists, hydrologists, managers, and other conservationists with a stake in wetland preservation, management, and restoration.
 Join this working group to learn more about the Wetland Review process and discuss opportunities to bring this technique to state wildlife areas and other wetlands in Wisconsin.

 Date and time: Thursday, February 20, 1:30 – 4:30pm

 Facilitator: Dan Salas, Cardno

 This session offers an opportunity for wetland practitioners—including consultants, federal, state, and local regulators, land managers, and others—to discuss current issues relevant to their daily work.
 The agenda will be set with the input of those who participated in similar sessions at previous WWA conferences.
-The last hour is reserved for a closed door session for consultants and WWA policy staff to discuss strategies to bring more consultant input into the wetland policy development process.
 Please email programs@